 And while REI allows you to sell used gear online, they deduct $6 from the sale to cover shipping costs.
 Instead, go into the store and sell your gear.

-Instead, look to Macy’s during their post-holiday clearance sales; that’s when we found this jacket for 50% off the regular price:
+Instead, look to Macy’s during their post-holiday clearance sales; that’s when I find The North Face outerwear at 50% off regular price.

 See all The North Face coupons.

-Unlike DICK’S, which charges a flat rate for each day of rentals, REI charges significantly less starting on the second day of a trip.
+Unlike other equipment rental shops that charge a flat rate for each day of rentals, REI charges significantly less starting on the second day of a trip.

-Starting on the fourth day of a trip — even taking into account the cost of a membership — REI’s camping kit costs less and includes more than their counterpart.
+Starting on the fourth day of a trip — even taking into account the cost of a membership — REI’s camping kit is a real steal.

 The camping kit REI offers includes: